Skinners Pond Breakwater Repairs

 Harbourside was engaged by PWGSC to develop the concept and complete the detailed design of repairs to the existing SSP bulkhead breakwater structure at the Skinners Pond facility.

-The preliminary phase of the work included the assessment of the condition and life expectancy of the existing structure.
+The preliminary phase of the work included an assessment of the condition and life expectancy of the existing structure.
 This included a review of existing drawings, onsite inspection and ultrasonic steel thickness readings.
 A report was developed indicating the existing structure had surpassed its useful life and needed immediate repair.

 Unique Challenges